White Mountain Freezer Replacement Electric Head

 Read more below >

-Please expect 1-2 weeks to ship based on demand and parts availability.
+Please expect a 1-2 week lead time, depending on demand and parts availability.

 Description / White Mountain Freezer Replacement Electric Head

-Noise-wise the Oakware motor will be as loud as the White Mountain Motors.
-If noise is a consideration when you want to be able to make ice cream inside, then you might want to consider replacing it with the Immergood motor.
+Noise-wise, the Oakware motor will be as loud as the White Mountain Motors.
+If noise is a concern when making ice cream indoors, you might want to consider replacing it with the Immergood motor.
 Click Here for more information.
-A DC-powered tool battery motor by Immergood is also available.
-Click Here for more information.
+An Immergood DC-powered tool battery motor is also available.
+Click Here for more details.

 Oakware provides a one-year warranty.
 The motor is made in China, while the Immergood motor is made in the US.

-Note: The Oakware motor has an internal shutoff if it overheats however, unlike the original White Mountain Motors it is not intended to indicate when the ice cream is done and automatically shuts off.
-You will need to time your batches to the preferred hardness and shut the motor off before it reaches the thermal shut-off.
+Note: The Oakware motor has an internal shutoff if it overheats; however, unlike the original White Mountain Motors, it is not intended to indicate when the ice cream is done and automatically shuts off.
+You will need to time your batches to the target hardness and shut off the motor before it reaches the thermal shutdown.

-Freezers with a 3/8" dasher note: This motor can be used on older White Mountain and Lifetime freezers with a 3/8" dasher as long as the tub diameter is in the 11-1/2" to 11-5/8" range.
-The dasher will have some play and over time it may round the dasher stem to the point the motor no longer spins the dasher.
-For years White Mountain sold these motors to customers who used them on the older 3/8" dasher freezers.
+Freezers with a 3/8" dasher note: This motor can be used on older White Mountain and Lifetime freezers with a 3/8" dasher, provided the tub diameter is 11-1/2" to 11-5/8".
+The dasher will have some play, and over time, it may round the dasher stem to the point that the motor no longer spins the dasher.
+For years, White Mountain sold these motors to customers who used them on the older 3/8" dasher freezers.
 Lifetime freezers also used them on 3/8" dashers.
-This is a risk-benefit decision of being able to still use an economy motor on an older freezer.
-We wanted to point this out as we cannot or the Oakware manufacturer takes responsibility should it happen on a freezer.
+This is a risk-benefit decision about whether still to use an economy motor on an older freezer.
+We wanted to point this out, as neither the Oakware manufacturer nor we can take responsibility should it happen in a freezer.
 You can also upgrade to the Immergood motor adapted to a 3/8" dasher as another option.

-If you are replacing an Appalachian series motor or an older cream-color motor on an 11-5/8" tub, we do recommend replacing at least the tub latch and better yet matching the tub ear with the Immergood brand.
-If your bolts and nuts are still in good condition you shouldn’t need new ones, but they are also available using the drop-down box.
+If you are replacing an Appalachian series motor or an older cream-color motor on an 11-5/8" tub, we do recommend replacing at least the tub latch and, better yet, matching the tub ear with the Immergood brand.
+If your bolts and nuts are still in good condition, you shouldn’t need new ones; they are also available via the drop-down menu.
 (Riveted tub ears and latches will need to be drilled and replaced with stainless steel bolts and nuts.
 If your tub is just under the 11-1/2" diameter or the new motor fits tight, you may need to add shims under the tub ear and tub latch.
-We found that shims cut from a 5-gallon paint pail are just the right thickness as shown in the pictures.
+We found that shims cut from a 5-gallon paint pail are just the right thickness, as shown in the pictures.

-One of the chief complaints of the White Mountain tub latches in later years was that they were not made well or held the motor down.
-The Immergood latches will serve you well with little to no adjustments for the new motor to fit.
-Some of the later Appalachian series White Mountain freezers had a little different tub ear and tub latch that may require replacement or if not then modification to fit the wider tabs.
+One of the chief complaints about the White Mountain tub latches in later years was that they were poorly made or failed to hold the motor down.
+The Immergood latches will serve you well, with little to no adjustment required for the new motor to fit.
+Some of the later Appalachian series White Mountain freezers had a slightly different tub ear and tub latch that may need replacement, or, if not, modification to fit the wider tabs.

-The White Mountain freezer parts are like building blocks that cascade from the top down.
-It is not as simple as replacing the dasher with a newer 7/16” stem dasher because it is made to fit a 1/2” stud at the bottom of the freezer can, which if you have a 3/8” dasher then that new 7/16 dasher will not fit in the old can that has a 3/8” stud in the bottom of it.
+The White Mountain freezer parts are like building blocks that cascade from top to bottom.
+It is not as simple as replacing the dasher with a newer 7/16” stem dasher because it is made to fit a 1/2” stud at the bottom of the freezer can, which, if you have a 3/8” dasher, then that new 7/16 dasher will not fit in the old can that has a 3/8” stud in the bottom of it.